zac-garby/pluto-lang/README.md

  - Maybe add a regex literal
  - Add a better way of doing string interpolation, maybe `"hello {{x}} {{y + x}}"?`
  - (very tricky,) compile Pluto code to bytecode, to speed up execution
+ - Add more examples
+ - Convert some language constructs to builtin functions
+ - Add more functional/higher order functions